swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 These workflows represent just one way of processing data for a ‘typical’ scRNAseq experiment – there are many other options!

+# Workflows

 This document describes a set of workflows for processing single cell RNAseq data with scanpy

+These workflows are all available on galaxy australia.

+{% include callout.html type="note" content="To import these workflows, you must be logged in to galaxy australia with an account, before clicking the import links." %}

+## Standard workflows

 With 3 ways to load the data:

 * **Load counts matrix**: [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=512&trs_version=2)   This workflow takes a counts matrix (of form counts.mtx + genes.csv + features.csv), loads the data into a standard AnnData format and adds a sample name.
 * **Count and load (starSOLO)**: [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=513&trs_version=2)   This workflow takes fastq files, uses starSOLO to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.
-* **Count and Load (CellRanger)**: [TBA] This workflow takes fastq files, uses cellRanger to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.
+* **Count and Load (Cell Ranger)**: [TBA] This workflow takes fastq files, uses Cell Ranger to generate a counts matrix, loads the data into a standard AnnData format and adds a sample name.

-Then two subsequent steps to perform some routine processing:
+Followed by two steps of routine processing:

 * **Single cell QC:** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=467&trs_version=2)  This workflow generates some basic QC plots and applies filtering
 * **Single cell QC to basic processing:** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=468&trs_version=2)  This generates a UMAP, does clustering and calculates cluster marker genes.

+## Single sample streamlined workflows

-For single sample experiments, there are streamlined workflows that the steps all at once
+For single sample experiments, there are streamlined workflows that the steps all at once.

-* **Single sample workflow (CellRanger):** [TBA]  This workflow starts from fastq files, generates counts with cellRanger, QCs and does some basic processing.
+* **Single sample workflow (Cell Ranger):** [TBA]  This workflow starts from fastq files, generates counts with Cell Ranger, QCs and does some basic processing.
 It suitable for a single sample.
 * **Single sample workflow (StarSOLO):** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=465&trs_version=2)  This workflow starts from fastq files, generates counts with starSOLO, QCs and does some basic processing.
 It suitable for a single sample.
 * **Single sample workflow (Counts matrix):** [import](https://usegalaxy.org.au/workflows/trs_import?trs_server=workflowhub.eu&trs_id=514&trs_version=2) This workflow starts from a counts matrix, QCs and does some basic processing.
 It suitable for a single sample.

-These workflows are all available on galaxy australia.

-{% include callout.html type="note" content="To import these workflows, you must be logged in to galaxy australia with an account, before clicking the import links." %}

 # Background

 There are many general resources online about the principals of single cell analysis.
-The [Scanpy preprocessing and clustering tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) may be of particular use because it describes the scanpy methods used in this workflow.
+The [Scanpy preprocessing and clustering tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) may be of particular use because it describes the *scanpy methods* used in this workflow.
 Even if you don't use the python code, it works through and explains many of the plots these workflows generate.

-General information on **using galaxy** can be found on the [galaxy training website](https://training.galaxyproject.org/training-material/)
+General information on *using galaxy* can be found on the [galaxy training website](https://training.galaxyproject.org/training-material/)

-For more general information about **single cell RNAseq processing on galaxy**; there are some excellent tutorials to be found here on the [galaxy training website scRNA section](https://training.galaxyproject.org/training-material/topics/single-cell/).
+For more general information about *single cell RNAseq processing on galaxy*; there are some excellent tutorials to be found here on the [galaxy training website scRNA section](https://training.galaxyproject.org/training-material/topics/single-cell/).
 The workflow implemented here is heavily influenced by the [Clustering 3kPBMCs with Scanpy tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.html )

-{% include callout.html type="note" content="These workflows will not currently work with the fastq data from 10X's probe based 'Gene expression Flex' kits, only sequence based kits." %}
+{% include callout.html type="note" content="These workflows will not currently work with the fastq data from 10X's probe-based 'Gene expression Flex' kits, only sequence based kits." %}

 # Analysis overview

 ![Processing flowchart](./images/workflow_diagram_simple.png)

 1. Start with fastq files.
-(Or skip to step 3 with a counts matrix)
-2. CellRanger or starSOLO will align the reads to the genome, and make a table of the number of times each gene is counted per cell.
+2. Cell Ranger or starSOLO will align the reads to the genome, and make a table of the number of times each gene is counted per cell.
 3. Perform some basic QC on the counts matrix, and filter out ‘cells’ that have too little RNA counts or too much mitochondrial gene content
 4. Run some basic single cell analyses: Normalisation, PCA, UMAP, clustering and identify cluster markers
 5. The resulting AnnData object can be analysed further.
 See ‘Next steps’